 All financial liabilities are recognised at the time when the Fund becomes a party to the contractual provisions of the instrument.
 These are initially recognised at fair value and subsequently stated at amortised cost.

-A financial liability is derecognised when the obligation under the liability is discharged, cancelled or expired.
+A financial liability is derecognised when the obligation specified in the contract is discharged, cancelled or expired.

 3.4 Offsetting of financial instruments